MicroLabs-ACE/Attendance-System/Serially_Controlled_Fingerprint_Sensor/README.md

 - _FingerprintStorageEmpty_ - indicates no fingerprints are in storage.
 Register fingerprints by running the `Enroll` or `BurstEnroll` command.
 If it still persists, consult hardware engineer.
 - _FingerprintDelete(All)Success_ - indicates fingerprint(s) has/have been successfully deleted.

+### Ping

+The following message is sent:

+- _PingOutput_ - indicates a 'Ping' command has been recieved.

 **ID selection** - The fingerprint storage works using a LIFO (i.e. stack) mechanism.